-As previously mentioned, only seventeen trust jurisdictions, including South Dakota, have self-settled domestic asset protection statutes.
+As previously mentioned, only nineteen trust jurisdictions, including South Dakota, have self-settled domestic asset protection statutes.
 However, all fifty states, including South Dakota, offer some asset protection through the incorporation of spendthrift provisions into the trust.
 A spendthrift clause prevents all but a few exception creditors from attaching a trust.
 Two key exception creditors to the spendthrift clause are alimony and child support.
 Consequently a beneficiary may still have an enforceable right to a distribution as an exception creditor, which could remain unprotected by the spendthrift clause.
 South Dakota has uniquely addressed these potential issues with the enactment of its Discretionary Support Statute so that a discretionary interest in trust is not a property right or an entitlement.
 This is especially relevant in light of recent cases in Florida and Massachusetts where courts have pierced or referenced the possibility of piercing the spendthrift clause of third party trusts (i.e. not a self-settled trust) to garnish the trusts discretionary interests.
 This would not be possible in South Dakota.

 Other Supporting South Dakota Statutes:

 Court Award of Attorneys’ Fees in a Trust Contest:

 South Dakota is one of only two states that provides that a court may award attorneys’ fees and costs to any prevailing party.
 Consequently, the trustee can be reimbursed for attorney fees if the plaintiff loses in South Dakota after an attempt has been made to sue a South Dakota asset protection trust with its four levels of asset protection.